 Covid-19 is on everyone’s mind so it’s only natural to talk about it, at home and at work.
-Dr Nikolai Bode, Vice Chancellor’s Fellow at the University of Bristol, shares examples he used to discuss Covid-19 numbers with students on the Applied Statistics unit at the Department of Engineering Mathematics.
+Dr Nikolai Bode, Vice Chancellor’s Fellow at the University of Bristol, shares examples he used to discuss Covid-19 numbers with students on the Applied Statistics unit in Engineering Mathematics.

 Loosely speaking, statistics is an area of mathematics concerned with everything related to data: analysing, collecting, organising, presenting and interpreting it.
 Applied Statistics is all about making use of existing mathematical tools on data rather than developing new mathematics.
 This is something I am passionate about and it links in well with the ethos of Engineering Mathematics.